 - This year marks the birth of the Better Cotton Initiative (BCI), of which we are a founding member.
 The BCI addresses the negative social and environmental impacts of mainstream cotton farming, such as excessive pesticide and water use.
 Better Cotton is grown in a way that reduces the amount of chemicals used.

-- Virtualisation became a strategic initiative for the adidas Group.
+- Virtualisation became a strategic initiative for adidas.
 It allows a reduction of the quantity of physical samples required to design and sell new products.
 With virtualisation, resources and money are saved by reducing material waste, transportation and distribution costs.
 And with fewer samples being flown around the globe, carbon emissions are also reduced!

-- In this year, the adidas Group also spearheaded the introduction of Human Resources Management Systems in major footwear factories, a key step towards improved supply chain management.
+- In this year, adidas also spearheaded the introduction of Human Resources Management Systems in major footwear factories, a key step towards improved supply chain management.

 Expansion of our Stakeholder Engagement strategy